aphp/spark-etl/README.rst

 ==============

 spark-postgres is a set of function to better bridge postgres and spark.
 It focuses on stability and speed in ETL workloads.
+In particular it provides access to the postgres bulk load function (COPY)

 Supported fields
 ++++++++++++++++
 - numerics (int, bigint, float...)
 - strings
 - dates, timestamps
+- array (TODO)

 Usage
 +++++